illinois-data-curation/is477-sp25-group29/Project_plan.md

 ## Team Roles and Responsibilities

-As the sole team member, all tasks related to data collection, cleaning, analysis, documentation, and project management will be handled b| Han Huynh.
+As the sole team member, all tasks related to data collection, cleaning, analysis, documentation, and project management will be handled by Han Huynh.
 The project will be managed using a structured timeline and a version-controlled repository for reproducibility.

 ## Data Acquisition and Integration